Shaun Lane

-He previously played for the Canterbury-Bankstown Bulldogs, New Zealand Warriors and the Manly-Warringah Sea Eagles in the National Rugby League.
+He previously played for the Canterbury-Bankstown Bulldogs, New Zealand Warriors and the Manly Warringah Sea Eagles in the NRL.

 Background

 Lane was born in Sydney, New South Wales, Australia.
 He is the younger brother of former Bulldogs player Brett Lane.

 Lane played his junior rugby league for the South Eastern Seagulls, before being signed by the Canterbury-Bankstown Bulldogs.

 Playing career

 Early career

-In 2013 and 2014, Lane played for the Canterbury-Bankstown Bulldogs' NYC team.
+In 2013 and 2014 Lane played for the Canterbury-Bankstown Bulldogs' NYC team.

 2015

-In 2015, Lane graduated to the Bulldogs' New South Wales Cup team.
+In 2015 Lane graduated to the Bulldogs' New South Wales Cup team.
 In Round 14, he made his NRL debut for Canterbury against the Gold Coast Titans.
 On 27 September, he was named on the interchange bench in the 2015 New South Wales Cup Team of the Year.
-He was named the club’s rookie of the year, winning the Steve Mortimer Medal.
+He was named the club's rookie of the year, winning the Steve Mortimer Medal.

 2016

-On 5 April, Lane was released by Canterbury in exchange for Raymond Faitala-Mariner.
+On 5 April Lane was released by Canterbury in exchange for Raymond Faitala-Mariner.

-He signed a one year deal with the New Zealand Warriors.
+He signed a one-year deal with the New Zealand Warriors.
 He made his sole appearance for the Warriors in round 9 against the St. George Illawarra Dragons.
 In August, he signed a 2-year contract with the Manly Warringah Sea Eagles starting in 2017.